system76/docs/content/unexpected-reboots.md

 top
 ```

-If a GUI tool is preferred, and you are running PopOS or Ubuntu, open "System Monitor":
+If a GUI tool is preferred, and you are running Pop!\_OS or Ubuntu, open "System Monitor":

 ![system-monitor](/images/unexpected-reboots/system-monitor.png)

-#### Remove or Reinstall Drivers
+#### Remove or Reinstall Drivers**

-If a package is misbehaving or corrupted, try reinstalling it, or removing it.
+If a package is misbehaving or corrupted, try reinstalling it or removing it.
 This can be done with the following `Terminal` commands.

 > **NOTE:** replace [packagename] with the same of the application or driver you are are trying to reinstall.
 Do not include the "[ ]" around the name.